-Did you know that nearly 70% of students who study abroad receive a scholarship through the Office of Study Abroad?
+Did you know that nearly 70% of students who apply for a scholarship through The Office of Study Abroad receive an award?
 Students who study abroad for at least two weeks and meet the requirements are eligible for:

 - $500 for faculty-led and summer study abroad programs, two to eight weeks in length

 - up to $750 for programs eight weeks and over in the summer